-A brief history of French Open champ Rafael Nadal, in 5 statues
+The French Open just immortalized Rafael Nadal with a statue

 The statue was later displayed at a Nike store in Paris.

-Some critics noted the racket is in Nadal's right hand, even though he is left-handed.
+Some critics noted the racket is in Nadal's right hand, even though he plays left-handed.

 ... in wax